johnfmorton/Pic-Puller-for-Instagram-COMPLETE---Craft/PPfC_docs_v1.4.0.md

 #### Required parameters

 user_id: This is the ID number of an Craft user.
 (It is not the Instagram user id number.)
+Using the Craft user id *without* the **optional** 'ig_user_id' parameter will return the authorized user's Instagram recent media.

 #### Optional parameters

+ig_user_id: you can pass in the Instagram user id of another user and retrieve that user's *public* media (How do you retrieve a user's ID?
+Try [this site](http://www.otzberg.net/iguserid/ 'Find an Instagram User').)

 limit: an integer indicating how many images to request from Instagram.
 Instagram may return fewer under some circumstances.
 Maximum of 32 allowed by Instagram.